Have questions about coming to hear the Symphony? We have answers!

-Visit the Tickets page of the PSO website to learn more about pricing for individual PSO concerts, then if you’d like to experience a PSO concert, contact the Showplace Performance Centre Box Office to make your ticket purchase.
+Visit the Tickets page of the PSO website to learn more about pricing for individual PSO concerts, then contact the Showplace Performance Centre Box Office to purchase your tickets.

-Bus stops, on-street parking and parking lots are available in close proximity to both Showplace Performance Centre and Emmanuel United Church East.
+Bus stops, on-street parking and parking lots are available in close proximity to both Showplace Performance Centre.

-At Showplace Performance Centre, accessible seating is available off of the ground floor lobby in the mainfloor seating area.
+There is accessible seating at Showplace, just off of the ground floor lobby on the main floor seating area.
 A lobby elevator gives access to the Nexicom Studio, below the theatre.

-If you have any questions or concerns about accessibility at either of our venues, please let us know.
+If you have any questions or concerns about accessibility at our venue, please contact us.

-We encourage you to use Showplace’s by-donation coat check, or Emmanuel United Church East’s free coat check.
-It is especially important for audience members at Emmanuel to use the coat check for winter jackets and bulky outerwear, so that the pews remain comfortable for all audience members.
+We encourage you to use Showplace’s by-donation coat check for winter jackets and bulky outerwear, so that the seats remain comfortable for you and your audience neighbours.

 The four Main Series concerts of the PSO season (excludes the December holiday concert) feature “Meet the Maestro”, a pre-concert talk from PSO Music Director & Conductor, Michael Newnham.